-This course is taught part-time through distance learning.
+This course is taught through distance learning.
 Students are advised to set aside at least one day a week to complete the appropriate reading, research, practical and written assignments required at each level of the course.
 Contact is normally maintained by email, Skype and phone as well as optional campus-based tutorials, and every module has a detailed module handbook.

 There are no traditional taught elements requiring attendance at the University, however as a student on the course you will have full access to our state-of-the-art learning resources and library facilities, on campus and online.

 You will be assessed through a mixture of practical, theoretical and oral assignments, including critical reviews, reflective essays and presentations.

 Helen has a background in dance as a performer, choreographer and community dance practitioner and has extensive experience of teaching within and beyond formal education.
 Helen has worked in HE for 10 years and her professional practice continues to move between choreography and performance teaching and presenting at Festivals and Conferences in the UK and Europe.
 Take a look at Helen's blog, and from here you can access our students' blogs.